 Afterward, I thought about how the clunker conversation led to the revelation that Walter and Amy’s paths had crossed in a semi-significant way so many years before they “met” as neighbors.
 For most, I’m not sure the mention of a car type would jog a seven year-old memory the way it did for Walter.
 But he’s a car guy.
 Has always loved them and with one glance can tell you the exact make and model, often down to the year.
 He’d had a feeling he knew Amy when they had met, but dismissed it when he couldn’t figure it out.
 Not until he paired her with the Ford Explorer, did the full memory return.

 How often does this happen but we aren’t aware of it?
 I’m convinced it happens a lot.
-Maybe those reading this can shed some light: if you’ve had a similar occurrence, please share it with the rest of us in the comments below.
-Perhaps we can prove it’s more common than most realize.
+Many of you reading this probably have your own version of this story.
+I’m betting it’s more common than most realize.